osg-htc/docs/docs/data/load-balanced-gridftp.md

 #### With Let's Encrypt

 The certificate provided to the clients needs to have the virtual host address of the load balancer, as well as the hostname of each of the worker nodes.
 Additionally, LetsEncrypt contacts the requested domains to verify ownership.
 Therefore, each domain requested must be available to respond to HTTP requests at the same time.
-The easiest method for this is to use a shared directory for LetsEncrypt's `certbot` to install the secrets.
+The easiest method for this is to use a shared directory for Let's Encrypt's `certbot` to install the secrets.

 The procedure to acquire LetsEncrypt certificates for multiple hosts is: